TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Configuration/Index.rst

 Configuration
 =============

-Configuring `doctrine-dbal` for `TYPO3 CMS` is all about specifying the single database endpoints and handing over connection credentials.
+Configuring `Doctrine DBAL` for `TYPO3 CMS` is all about specifying the single database endpoints and handing over connection credentials.
 The framework supports the parallel usage of multiple database connections, a specific connection is mapped depending on its table name.
 The table space can be seen as a transparent layer that determines which specific connection is chosen for a query